Readers will hear more about Xavier Dolan’s It’s Only the End of the World as 2017 unfurls.

 Where and When: 3/6, Regal 17, 7:30 p.m.

 When Andrzej Wajda died last October, the obits didn’t exactly pile up.
 Despite their availability in typically sparkling Criterion editions, the Polish director’s films deserve rediscovery for their commitment to linear narrative.
 While contemporaries experimented with or abjured storytelling altogether, Wadja saw Kanal, A Generation, and Man of Iron as rebukes to a communist system based on lies.
 This is how the truth should look, these films suggested.

 Afterimage is a fitting epitaph, for better or worse.
 This account of the hounding of artist Wladyslaw Strzeminski has no fat.
 Or ambiguity.
 A professor in Lodz’s School of Visual Arts, Strzeminksi refused to kowtow to Soviet realism, at its apogee or nadir at the beginning of the 1950s; he correctly judged it kitsch.
-Bit by bit the Polish Communist Party exacted revenge, first by stripping him of his dudties at the school, then not issuing vouchers for food, and, in a final indignity, refusing to let him purchase art supplies.
+Bit by bit the Polish Communist Party exacted revenge, first by stripping him of his school duities, then not issuing vouchers for food, and, in a final indignity, refusing to let him purchase art supplies.
 The situation’s inherent pathos gets Wadja off the hook several times.
 It’s not that Afterimage lacks nuance or doesn’t find a form commensurate with Strzeminski’s radical art: it’s that Strzeminski remains an ideologue, a symbol of resistance — obstinately so.

 It’s Only the End of the World

 Where and When: 3/6, Coral Gables Art Ciema, 9:30 p.m.